 - Keep the cost of your Operating system in mind, windows can run between $100 and $200

-- If you’re going to “cheap out” on any part go with RAM, it can be easily upgraded later
+- If you are going to “cheap out” on any part go with RAM, it can be easily upgraded later

-These are simply some tips to help you get started.
-If you’d like we do have consultation slots available in shop to go over potential issues or concerns, you have.
+These are simply a few tips to help you get started.
+If you would like we do have consultation slots available in shop to go over potential issues or concerns, you have.
 We are your number one source for Custom Computer Builds in Austin.
-We look forward to providing you an amazing system that will last you years and that you’re proud to show off.
+We look forward to providing you an amazing system that will last you years and that you are proud to show off.

 Frankenstein Computers has been taking care of our happy clients since 1999.
 We specialize in IT Support,